OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 You can download sample applications from the [examples](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples) folder:

-* WcfService1.
+* [WcfService1](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples/WcfService1).
 This is a sample for a server-side WCF project.
-* OpenSilverWcfConsumer.
+* [OpenSilverWcfConsumer](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples/OpenSilverWcfConsumer).
 This is a sample OpenSilver application, which interacts with the server-side project via WCF services.
+* [ToDoWebApi](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples/ToDoWebApi).
+This is a sample for a server-side WebApi project.
+* [OpenSilverRestConsumer](https://github.com/OpenSilver/OpenSilver.Documentation/tree/master/examples/OpenSilverRestConsumer).
+This is a sample OpenSilver application, which interacts with the server-side project via REST calls.

 Sample shows a basic To-Do management application.